-- 110 Omani Riyals per credit hour for the Master of Education in Curriculum and Instruction: Teaching English Language: - 140 Omani Riyals per credit hour for the Master in Management: Fees are paid in full every semester before classes begin. - Late payments can be settled during the first week of the semester with a charge of RO 50 as a late payment fee for graduate students, while undergraduate students pay RO 30.
+- 110 Omani Riyals per credit hour for the Master of Education in Curriculum and Instruction: Teaching English Language. - 125 Omani Riyals per credit hour for the Master of Arts in English program, Masters of Education in Education counseling and Masters of Education in Educational Administration. - 140 Omani Riyals per credit hour for the Master in Management. - 150 Omani Riyals per credit hour for the Master of Electrical and Computer Engineering program and Masters in Business Administration Program. - Late payments can be settled during the first week of the semester with a charge of RO 50 as a late payment fee for graduate students, while undergraduate students pay RO 30.
 Any student who does not meet his/her financial obligations by the end of the first week of the semester will not be allowed to attend classes during that semester.